Menu Close

 5. Interview, resume, references

 Please bring someone to be your patient to do vital signs on.
+No changes for 2026

 Required Equipment: Students will need to bring a working stethoscope, watch with second hand, resume with references, pencil/pen and paper to record vital signs, and patient to do vital signs on